raacker/raacker.github.io_backup/about.md

 ---

 <p class="message">
   Greeting from South Korea!
-My Name is HeonGyeom Kim, Haven, a junior developer who is interested in Open source development, Linux, Python and love to do something fun with android and raspberry pi.
+I'm HeonGyeom Kim, Haven, a backend developer who is interested in Open source development, Linux, Python and love to do something fun with android and raspberry pi.
 </p>

-I'm majoring in Computer Science & Engineering and going to graduate next February.
-Currently, I'm in San Diego, CA for full-time Software Engineering internship at [NanoCellect Biomedical, Inc.](http://www.nanocellect.com/).
-I've been learning a lot and also met lots of amazing people and enjoying 'THE ACTUAL AMAZING' weather ;p
+I'm working as a backend developer at the startup company, [Uconnec.com](http://uconnec.com), Seoul, Korea.
+Current major stack would be NodeJS with Koa2, MySQL, AWS and React.

 My most interest is open source.
 Not contributed on big projects yet but it is a kind of my life goal.
 I'm working on my personal development environment setting projects [setup_linux](https://github.com/raacker/setup_linux) and this blog for sharing my study notes.